 Attending ASSETS in-person in Athens

-ASSETS'22 will be hosted at the beautiful Hotel Titania in Athens, Greece with social events planned on Monday, Oct 24th at the hotel and an off-site event on Tuesday, Oct 25th.
-In-person attendees can also interact with virtual attendees via our Discord server.
+ASSETS'22 will be hosted at the beautiful Hotel Titania in Athens, Greece with in-person events starting Mon, Oct 24th at 8:45AM Athens time (GMT+3) and concluding Wed, Oct 26th at ~4PM (GMT+3).
+The registration desk to pick up your badge opens on Sun, Oct 23rd at 5PM local time (GMT+3).
+In-person attendees can also interact with virtual attendees via our Discord server and view all pre-recorded content.

 With the above principles as a guide, we have planned the following conference experience.
-As with ASSETS'21, each paper artifact will be given its own Discord channel to foster and collate discussion.
+As with ASSETS'21, each session will be given its own Discord channel to foster and collate discussion.
 We will not be livestreaming or using Zoom (or other video conferencing) for any conference content.

 All full paper authors will create a max 6-min pre-recorded presentation with a caption file, which will be posted before the conference begins.